groovy-tutorial/groovy-tutorial/book/parts/05_Exceptions/01_ThrowableFamily.md

 Groovy takes on Java's approach to raising, handling and reporting errors and exceptions:

-- Errors are serious problems that usually cause an application to halt ("crash").
-In most cases you won't handle these - they'll happen and you'll go back to your code to see if they could have been prevented.
+- **Errors** are serious problems that usually cause an application to halt ("crash").
+In most cases you won't handle these - they'll happen and the program will fall over.
-- Exceptions are less serious and applications, with good exception handling set up, will be able to keep going.
+- **Exceptions** are less serious and applications, with good exception handling set up, may be able to keep going.

 At the heart of this model is the `java.lang.Throwable`[^throw] class.
 Exceptions and Errors are are two sides to the `Throwable` family tree: